 Access to millions of drivers makes Uber, Lyft and all ride-hailing companies a massive potential lever in shifting how much CO2 emissions are emitted.
 From incentivizing drivers to shift to Hybrid/EVs with partnerships and lease programs for drivers, to identifying ‘greener routes’ (how Google Maps is now defaulting to this).

-These programs already being launched, but how can the businesses own fundamentals shift to really pull those levers even further.
+These programs are already being launched, but how can the businesses tap into their own fundamentals to really pull those levers of change even further.
 Some idea starting points:

 -Could consumers be incentivized to request for Uber Green through offset programs that are tied to Uber Business accounts?
 Which then offers a bonus to Uber Green EV drivers?